dirkkelly/dirkkelly/content/collapse/accepting-collapse-and-moving-beyond.md

 image: ''

 ---
-I have to admit that I haven’t been fully honest, in a lot of my writing I’ve implied that it’s important to get engaged in our community in order to avoid extinction our species.
+I have to admit that I haven’t been fully honest, in a lot of my writing I’ve implied that it’s important to get engaged in community in order to change policy to avoid extinction.

-The truth is that we cannot change the outcome for our species, the time for action has come and gone, people still alive today made decisions decades ago to ignore science and drive our culture down the path of ignoring the problem.
-The symptoms of biosphere decay have been showing for a while, but now the damage is irreversible.
+The truth is that the time for action has come and gone, greedy people made decisions decades ago to force us down the path of ignoring the problem while we had any chance of solving it.

 The truth is you should focus on community and doing what you can take make the lives of those around you better.